ppy/osu-wiki/news/2018/2018-12-29-the-qat-gazette-december-2018.md

 ### New Beatmap Nominator Service Badges

 Christmas wouldn't be Christmas without gift-giving!
-In the spirit of the holidays, and in recognition of some of our hardest-working and longest-serving Beatmap Nominators, please join me in showing your utmost appreciation for ::Kawawa::{ user=4647754 }, [neonat](https://osu.ppy.sh/users/1561995), ::tasuke912::{ user=2774767 }, (3 years of service each), ::Critical\1Star::{ user=3793196 }, [Rivals_7](https://osu.ppy.sh/users/4610379), ::Sandalphon::{ user=2633753 } and [Okoratu](https://osu.ppy.sh/users/1623405) (2 years of service each).
+In the spirit of the holidays, and in recognition of some of our hardest-working and longest-serving Beatmap Nominators, please join me in showing your utmost appreciation for ::Kawawa::{ user=4647754 }, ::neonat::{ user=1561995 }, ::tasuke912::{ user=2774767 }, (3 years of service each), ::Critical\1Star::{ user=3793196 }, ::Rivals\17::{ user=4610379 }, ::Sandalphon::{ user=2633753 } and ::Okoratu::{ user=1623405 } (2 years of service each).

 All mentioned members will receive a shiny new profile badge (or incremental flair upgrade if they earned one previously), which we encourage them to wear with pride in appreciation of their meritorious voluntary service.